 My faith is the fuel that powers me to write.

 I started blogging in 2009 after my second colon cancer diagnosis.
-The blog didn’t only serve as (free) therapy, it led me to a freelance business that relayed into a role as Director of Communications for Fight Colorectal Cancer (Fight CRC).
+The blog didn’t only serve as (free) therapy, it led me to many opportunities to write and speak.

 In addition to this blog, you can find me contributing to these websites:

 - Cook For Your Life – “Food Break-Ups: How I Learned to Manage My Side Effects“